-Request a care assessment for the person with dementia
+Request an assessment of need for the person with dementia

-Anyone with dementia can have an assessment of their needs by the local authority.
-This is called a care assessment (and is also referred to as a 'care needs assessment').
+Anyone with dementia can have an assessment of need by the trust.
+It is also sometimes referred to as a 'community care assessment' or 'care needs assessment'.
+Professionals carry out these assessments using a 'Single assessment tool'.

-A care assessment should identify what the person's needs are - even if they are currently being met.
+An assessment should identify what the person's needs are, even if they are currently being met.
 It should also include what support is needed.
-It helps the local authority decide if they will pay towards meeting these needs.
+This helps the trust decide if they will arrange or pay towards meeting these needs.